Drizin/CodegenCS/src/CodegenCS/README.md

         {{ HappyMonday }}
     """);
 ```
+Indented blocks can have any number of spaces - CodegenTextWriter doesn't care - it will just preserve whatever indent-whitespace you use.

-# Embedding IEnumerable\<T>
+## Embedding IEnumerable\<T>

+One common task in code generators is to repeat a block (or a template or even an inline expression) for all items in a collection.

+CodegenTextWriter supports the interpolation of `IEnumerable<T>` - it's much easier than explicitly doing a `foreach` and writing each element individually (e.g. `writer.Write(element)`).
-If we just interpolate an IEnumerable<T> each item will be rendered (whatever type it is - be it a string, FormattableString, Func<string>, etc.) and between the items the text writer will add a separator (which by default is a linebreak):
+When CodegenTextWriter finds an interpolated `IEnumerable<T>` it will render all items one by one (whatever type they are - they can be string, FormattableString, Func<string>, etc.) and between the items it will add a separator (which by default is a linebreak):

 ```cs
 void RenderGroceryList()